eriksvoboda/MechaCar_Statistical_Analysis/README.md

 ### Statistical Test Used

 For this study, the best statistical test would be the two-sample t-test because we are testing for the difference between the distribution from two samples but for one variable.

+### What data is needed

+For the study we would need to collect the average maintenance cost of all MechaCars across the timespan of a year, along with all major competitor's maintenance costs.